The stability of propagating plane inertial waves in rotating fluids: Simulations of Plane Inertial Waves

 The comparison of $\sigma^{\max}$ in the $\alpha-\beta$ plane is shown in Figure~\ref{fig:DNS_Floquet_compare} for a primary IW with $A'=0.3$, and $\omega/2\Omega=0.71$ (angle $\theta=45^\circ$).
 The figure shows only the zoomed-in region $0\leq\alpha,\beta\leq2$ for clearer visual inspection.
-Although the measurement of the growth rates in the DNS can be somewhat noisy (in particular for the slower growing modes), the DNS result and the Floquet predictions are in good agreement.
-Note that all available $0\leq\gamma<1$ can be excited and the Floquet solver searches over $\gamma=j/8$ with all possible integers $0\leq j<8$ that exist on the numerical Fourier grid (by contrast, Figure~\ref{fig:omega_scan} and ~\ref{fig:A_scan} only showed the maximum growth rate among perturbations with $\gamma=0$).
-We find that the different ribbon structures associated with each $\gamma$ end up almost completely covering the $\alpha-\beta$ plane.
-Perturbations with nearly every horizontal wavenumber ($\alpha,\beta$) have a significant growth rate, with the exception of the low horizontal wavenumbers around $\sqrt{\alpha^2+\beta^2}\lesssim 0.5$ whose wavelengths are larger than the wavelength of the primary IW.
+Although the measurement of the growth rates in the DNS can be somewhat noisy (in particular for the slower growing modes), the DNS result (panel c) and the Floquet predictions (panel b) are in good agreement.
+Note that all available $0\leq\gamma<1$ can be excited and the Floquet solver in panel (b) searches over $\gamma=j/8$ with all possible integers $0\leq j<8$ that exist on the numerical Fourier grid.
+By contrast, Figures~\ref{fig:omega_scan}, ~\ref{fig:A_scan} and panel (a) of Figure~\ref{fig:DNS_Floquet_compare} only show the maximum growth rate among perturbations with $\gamma=0$.
+The combined instability ribbons for varying $\gamma$ almost completely cover the $\alpha-\beta$ plane, resulting in a non-zero growth rate at nearly every horizontal wave vector for the $A'$ adopted.
+The exception is only for low horizontal wavenumbers $\sqrt{\alpha^2+\beta^2}\lesssim 0.5$ (wavelengths exceeding that of the primary IW).